-There are four groups of Social Services, Groups I-IV:
+There are four groups of Social Services, Groups I-IV (also see pages 7-10):

 Group I are the least intensive defined as, "Establishments primarily engaged in providing counseling and guidance services to individuals or families, but which do not provide resident facilities."
 Examples include marriage counseling, disaster services, job counseling, and public welfare centers (offices).